Stony Plain Real Estate vs. The GTA: A 2026 Affordability Breakdown

 When you sell a cramped GTA townhome for $900,000, you are walking away with massive liquid equity.
 Instead of sinking all that cash into buying a Stony Plain home outright, we advise utilizing the ultimate financial “bait.”

-Because Alberta real estate is so inherently affordable, you can easily deploy a 20% down payment (roughly $100,000 on a $500,000 premium detached home) and legally bypass all CMHC default insurance premiums.
+Because Alberta real estate is so inherently affordable, you can easily deploy a 20% down payment (roughly $100,000 on a $500,000 premium detached home) and default insurance premiums.
+According to Government of Canada mortgage insurance guidelines, the 20% down payment threshold is the mandatory gatekeeper for accessing the 30-year amortization schedule.

-By taking that 20% down payment and specifically extending the remaining mortgage over a 30-year amortization, you drop your mandatory monthly carrying costs to the absolute floor.
+By taking that 20% down payment and 30-year amortization.
+Use our mortgage and cash flow calculator to visualize exactly how much GTA equity you can keep in the bank while still maintaining a lower monthly payment than your current Ontario mortgage, you drop your mandatory monthly carrying costs to the absolute floor.
 You secure a massive, detached home in a historic, safe prairie town, and your monthly overhead shrinks dramatically.

 Instead of being “house poor” in Ontario, you now have a premium house and hundreds of thousands of dollars in liquid cash left over from your GTA sale.
 You can aggressively invest that capital, buy secondary income properties, or completely fund your family’s lifestyle without relying on high-interest debt.